wp-plugins/bepro-listings/readme.txt

 BePro Listings facilitates infinite custom combinations of themes, addons, and templates ( mashups ) for creating any type of directory.
 Search, filter and showcase information in various ways including **google maps** and multiple listing templates.
 Configure results to highlight various **media** types including, images, documents, audio, and videos.
 Choose between our easy one page/shortcode setup with **ajax features** or **unmatched** configurable distributed architechture.

 [BePro Listings](http://www.beprosoftware.com/shop/bepro-listings/) | [Support Forum](http://beprosoftware.com/forums/) | [Documentation & Add Ons](http://beprosoftware.com/products/bepro-listings/) | [Bundles](http://www.beprosoftware.com/bundles/) | [Themes](http://www.beprosoftware.com/themes/)

+**Note** - Our new Origami addon allows you to run multiple directories on the same domain, just like your favorite classifieds website.
+No other wordpress directory solution can do that for you.

 = INTRO VIDEO =